zonradkuse/AdaLesson/2/solution.md

 ## a

 ### default value
 Components might have a default value, of course.
 One could easily initialize a record and omit already defaulted values.
-Every value that has a default value which will be used as the default value to initialize.
+Every record member having a default value will be initialized with this value.

 ```Ada
 type Car (wheelcount : positive := 4) is -- default value for wheels